rebelsky/sams-assorted-musings-reflections/eng207-1b-assignment.md

 ---
 title: My first ENG-207 assignment
-number:
+number: 1016
 tags: [Writing](index-on-writing)
 blurb: Seven points to consider.
-version: 0.1
+version: 0.2
 released:
 current: 2020-02-11
 ---
 I turned in my first writing assignment for _The Craft of Creative Nonfiction_ yesterday.
-In case you've forgotten, the general framework for assignments is something like the following.
+In case you don't know, the general framework for assignments in that class is something like the following.

 > Pick one of the model pieces that we've read in this genre or subgenre.